gusti-alfarisy/gusti-alfarisy.github.io/_posts/2025-11-25-final-exam-info-fp.md

 > **Note:** The feedback stage contributes **20% of your final exam score**.
 The score will be assigned in Week 16 based on the quality of your revisions after receiving feedback.

+### If You Have a Schedule Conflict
+If you have a serious scheduling conflict, **you must inform the lecturer *before* the presentation day** so an alternative can be arranged.
+Late communication cannot be accommodated.
 ---

 ## Class A Presentation